YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 }
 ```

 We'll be using Elm v0.17 in this tutorial.
 The `elm-version` here is restricted to minor point releases of 0.17.
-There are breaking changes between versions 0.17 and 0.16 and we can likely expect the same for 0.18, hence the restriction to 0.17.x in the `elm-package.json`.
+There are breaking changes between versions 0.17 and 0.16 and we can likely expect the same for 0.18.

-Now that we've declared our Elm dependencies, we can install them by using the command:
+Now that we've declared our Elm dependencies, we can install them:

 ```bash
 elm package install
 ```

-When prompted, confirm installation of the dependencies.
-Once everything has installed successfully, an `/elm-stuff` folder will live at the root of your project.
-This folder contains all of the Elm package dependencies we specified in our `elm-package.json`.
+Once everything has installed, an `/elm-stuff` folder will live at the root of your project.
+This folder contains all of the Elm dependencies we specified in our `elm-package.json`.

 ### Build Tools

 Now we have Node, Gulp, Elm, and the API installed.
-Let's set up our project's build configuration.
+Let's set up our build configuration.
 Create and populate a `package.json`, which should live at our project's root:

 ```js
 // package.json